mottsawce/CSA-CTO-Skunkworks2/README.md

     Follow steps in [App Authentication](./Documents/AppAuthentication.md) to configure authenitcation in app service.

+### Upload additional files

+All files WAV files can be uploaded in the corresponding Lakehouse in the data/Files folder:

+- Audio (WAV files):
+  Upload Audio files in the *cu_audio_files_all* folder.

+### Post-deployment
+- To process additional files, manually execute the pipeline_notebook after uploading new files.
+- The OpenAI prompt can be modified within the Fabric notebooks.
 ## Additional Deployment Options

 You have a few more options for getting started.
 Below are deployment options for: GitHub Codespaces, VS Code Dev Containers, and Local Environments.